 Time-restricted eating exploits the body's innate 24-hour patterns – the genetically encoded molecular clocks present in every cell, from the complex (liver cells) to the simple (hair follicles) – and provides the body an essential downtime where it can focus on DNA and cellular repair and restoration rather than digestion.
 As such, time-restricted eating may trigger some beneficial health effects, such as reduced fat mass, increased lean muscle mass, reduced inflammation, improved heart function with age, increased mitochondrial volume, ketone body production, improved repair processes, and enhanced aerobic endurance.

 Interviews focusing on same-day fasting (time-restricted eating):

-Prolonged fasting, sometimes referred to as periodic fasting, typically exceeds 48 hours.
-This type of long-term food deprivation can set off a unique set of metabolic events, such as deeper ketosis as glycogen stores are depleted, which may promote cellular and systemic clean-up through programs such as apoptosis and autophagy.
+Prolonged fasting, sometimes called periodic fasting, typically exceeds 48 hours.
+This long-term food deprivation can induce a unique set of metabolic events, such as more profound ketosis, as glycogen stores are depleted, potentially promoting cellular and systemic clean-up through programs such as apoptosis and autophagy.
 A typical periodic fast in the research setting lasts between 48 and 96 hours.

-While most people can safely practice time-restricted eating, periodic fasting may be more appropriate to do under the guidance of a physician.
-As a safer alternative, one approach appears to recapitulate many of the same effects of prolonged fasting with a hyper-low calorie, low protein, higher fat diet stretched out over a longer interval of five days – a diet called the fasting-mimicking diet.
-Fasting-mimicking recapitulates humans’ ancient patterns of exposure and response to famine and feast, providing a means of cellular renewal and disease protection.
+While most people can safely practice time-restricted eating, periodic fasting may be more appropriate under a physician's guidance.
+As a safer alternative, one approach appears to recapitulate many of the same effects of prolonged fasting with a hyper-low calorie, low protein, higher fat diet stretched out over a longer interval of five days – the fasting-mimicking diet.
+Fasting-mimicking recapitulates humans' ancient patterns of exposure and response to famine and feast, providing a means of cellular renewal and disease protection.

 Interviews covering prolonged fasting and fasting-mimicking: